 After successful detoxification, your physician may choose to place you in a residential program.
 Here, you’ll live on-site and get 24-hour care and support.
 Treatment plans include therapeutic programs such as behavioral and trauma therapy, as well as recreational activities and nutrition management to learn wholesome ways to deal with stress.

 A partial hospitalization program is ideal if you’re transitioning from an inpatient to a home setting.
 Also, if you have a robust support system at home and require an alternative to residential treatment, PHP is ideal for you.
 The program is suitable for those who still need medical support but are working toward achieving their counseling and healing goals.
 You spend your day at the rehab center engaging in the activities available and get to go home each night.

 Intensive Outpatient Treatment

 An intensive outpatient program (IOP) prepares you for outpatient care by focusing on coping mechanisms and skill-building.
 It essentially smooths your way in transitioning back to your regular daily living.
-IOP can help you develop relapse management skills, establish support networks in the community, and address psychological, emotional and social-related problems that affect your health.
+IOP can help you develop relapse prevention skills, establish support networks in the community, and address psychological, emotional and social-related problems that affect your health.

 An outpatient treatment program allows you to live at home and go to daytime counseling and therapy appointments.
 Treatment is ideal for those in early recovery.
 You can participate in skill-building sessions and gain the tools necessary to sustain a drug-free lifestyle.